-VALEO thus looked for guidance in its project and entrusted the assignment to Arkanta, a consulting and engineering company that manages complex studies and Eurodecision, a business analytics specialist.
-Arkanta and Eurodecision were supported in their analysis of actual remuneration, by their econometrics expert Régis Bourbonnais, a lecturer at Paris Dauphine University.
+VALEO thus looked for guidance in its project and entrusted the assignment to Eurodecision, a business analytics specialist.
+Eurodecision was supported in its analysis of actual remuneration, by their econometrics expert Régis Bourbonnais, a lecturer at Paris Dauphine University.

 After sorting the 15 000 French employees into homogenous groups (e.g.: production site executives), the mathematical modelling and econometrics revealed wage gaps unexplained by legitimate factors (such as qualifications, working three shifts, expatriation period, language skills and so on).

-The data was fed into a decision-support tool devised by Arkanta and Eurodecision and developed as a prototype that they provided to VALEO’s human resources teams.
+The data was fed into a decision-support tool devised by Eurodecision and developed as a prototype that they provided to VALEO’s human resources teams.
 It was piloted on an initial VALEO site before being adapted to meet all requirements.

 Today, VALEO uses the tool for its French operation.
 Every site HRD can pick out any salary discrepancies and by looking up their employees’ records, they soon ascertain whether any legitimate variables explain these differences.

 If none is apparent, gender is considered as the discriminating factor.
 The HRDs are briefed to build action plans to redress actual remuneration once they have simulated the various economic and social solutions.

 Having drawn satisfaction from the preliminary findings of this analysis for France, the automotive equipment manufacture intends to extend the scope of this exercise to the other countries where the Group operates.